 Thus, Virgil on the Romans.
 And thus, the Roman sense that the world would last exactly as long as Rome.
 It is decreed.

 While he is mainly remembered for the Aeneid, it’s worth mentioning that Virgil wrote two other technically accomplished poems, the Georgics and the Eclogues, which were much admired in later times as models of Latin poetic meter.
-These poems were in praise of the countryside and in praise of traditional rural life.
+These poems were in praise of the countryside and of traditional rural life.

 Learn More: Rome—From Republic to Empire

 Not everything in Augustus’s time was quite so serious and somber.
 The poet Ovid, 43 B.C. to A.D.
 18, was learned, accomplished, and prolific.
 Ovid wrote love elegies notably, the Amores—the Loves.
 He also wrote a didactic spoof, Ars Amatoria, The Art of Love, which is a sort of a seduction manual.
 Most famously, he wrote an epic scale encyclopedia of mythological tales, The Metamorphoses, or, The Great Changes.
 There is a lot of tongue-in-cheek humor in Ovid, but there’s also a very powerful sense of deep feeling.
 He betrays something else, too.
 He’s immensely learned, but it is perhaps his feelings that are clearest.

 Ovid could be technically accomplished, but he got a little bit too playful, for which the ever-stern Augustus exiled him from Rome.
 His poetry has survived however as a delight and entertainment of the Western tradition ever since.